Meet our pediatricians

 Dr. Vafaie was born in Lubbock, Texas and raised in Kingsville, Texas and Memphis, Tennessee.
 She earned her bachelor's degree in Biology and English Literature, graduating magna cum laude from Rice University in Houston, and earned her M.D. from Columbia University's College of Physicians and Surgeons in New York City.
 She completed her pediatrics residency at the Baylor College of Medicine, which is at Texas Children's Hospital and Ben Taub General Hospital in Houston.
 She is Board Certified by the American Board of Pediatrics and is a Fellow of the American Academy of Pediatrics.

-Dr. Vafaie is married to her high school sweetheart, Ryan, who recently completed his Emergency Medicine Residency at Parkland Memorial Hospital in Dallas and now works as an emergency physician at Parkland and at John Peter Smith Hospital in Fort Worth.
+Dr. Vafaie is married to her high school sweetheart, Ryan, an emergency physician at John Peter Smith Hospital in Fort Worth.
 They have two children, Adelaide and William, who fill their lives with laughter.

 Dr. Vafaie is grateful that her patients have taught her Spanish.
 She also speaks conversational Persian (Farsi).